top of page

 Risk 3 - Risk of falls from height

-Working at height is common in agricultural facilities such as grain silos.
+Working at height is common in agricultural facilities such as grain bin.
 It exposes workers to the risk of falls that can cause serious injuries or death.
 Whether it's through movements on ladders, unprotected walkways, or roof ventilation hatches, to prevent these accidents, it is important to install guardrails, secure walkways, and always use personal protective equipment such as safety harnesses.
 Training in height work techniques is also essential.

 Risk 4 - Risk of respiratory intoxication